deboralesteves/faq-chatbot/README.md

-# 🚧 Work in Progress: faq-chatbot
+# 🚧 Work in Progress / On Hold: faq-chatbot

 FAQ Chatbot built with React and Flask, with connection to Confluence.